dynamia-ai/website/aws-install.md

 helm repo update
 helm install dcgm-exporter -n gpu-operator gpu-helm-charts/dcgm-exporter --create-namespace
 ```
+Then label your gpu nodes with gpu=on to enable hami-device-plugin.
 # 5. Start using Dynamia AI Platform
 Use this command to get the service address, then you can access the platform UI.
 ```